jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 This LVTTL level signal is driven by the system reset logic and initiates a reset of all logic and I/O on the AmigaPCI and CPU Local Bus Card, but not the CPU.

 **_RSTOUT**  (Reset Out)
 This TTL tolerant signal is driven by the CPU to initiate a reset of all logic and I/O on the AmigaPCI.
-When driven, **_RESET** will assert for at least 250ms.
+When driven, **_RESET** will assert as long as **_RSTOUT** is asserted.

 **_CPURST** (CPU Reset)
 This LVTTL signal is driven by the system reset logic and initiates a reset of the CPU.
 This signal is asserted in reponse to the push button or keyboard reset action.